Snackels/WRO_Future-Engineer_Sunflower/README.md

 <image src = "https://github.com/Snackels/WRO_Future-Engineer/assets/92850241/86a15f9b-dd0d-4367-aeed-81c72b622e60.png" width = "400">

-Both of the shield have the similar function which is provide more port and allow our robot to use motor,sensor and battery.
+Both of the shield have the similar function which provide more port and allow our robot to use motor,sensor and battery.
+<br><br>